robang74/redfishos/logo/README.md

 ### Native ARM64 build enviroment

 The developers menu provides several functionalities to cope with the SailFish OS root filesystem and for preparing the `super` partition, which is 12GB in size on Sony Xperia 10 II, to provide an ARM 64bit native building toolchain based on CentOS 8 Stream for just 642 MB.
 The `super` partition is dedicated to termporarly store the OTA Android updates but can also permantly or temporarly host a native toolchain system.
 In fact, installing it requires about 35 seconds.

+The CentOS 8 Stream has choosen because to upgrade it to the last version is required just a step CentOS 9 Stream.
+While Fedora 31 should be updated to Fedora 39.
+This means that CentOS offers a long term support for each version and for this reason is much more affine with a business adoption.
+The two distributions have been take in consideration in the stage2 of the [SFOS refactoring plan](../README.md#about-sfos-refactoring) as starting point.